Lojas Americanas: History

 The company was founded in 1929 by Americans John Lee, Glen Matson, James Marshall and Batson Borger.
 They left the United States and went to Buenos Aires with the objective of opening a Five and Dime store.
 The idea was to launch a store that featured low prices, modelled after stores in the United States and Europe that became popular at the beginning of the 20th century.
 While on their trip to South America, they met Brazilians Aquino Sales and Max Landesman, who convinced them to change their plans and head to Rio de Janeiro.

 After spending time in Rio de Janeiro, the Americans saw that there were many public employees and military personnel with stable but modest salaries.
 The majority of the stores in the city were not financially accessible to the general public.
 The existing stores were expensive and sold specialized merchandise.
 Consumers had to go to several different establishments to do their shopping.
 As a result, the Americans decided that Rio de Janeiro was the perfect city in which to launch their new concept store.
 They built a store that had low prices—to attend to the "forgotten" consumer populations—and sold the widest variety of products possible.

-In 1929 they inaugurated the first Lojas Americanas store in Niteroi.
+In 1929 they inaugurated the first Lojas Americanas store in Niterói.
 The store slogan was "Nothing over $2".
 During the first hour the store was open, no one came.
 Failure appeared imminent.
 However, one girl, after spending a few minutes looking at the window display, entered and bought a doll.
 And just like that, Lojas Americanas had completed its first of many sales.
 At the end of the first year, they had already opened four stores—three in Rio de Janeiro and one in São Paulo.
 By 1940, Lojas Americanas had become a corporation.